thosgood/this-weeks-finds/markdown/201-250/week215.md

         7 lines                         7 anticubes
         incidence of points and lines   disjointness of cubes and anticubes

-However, we\'re only half done!
-We\'ve seen how to translate simple figures and indicence relations in the Fano plane to complicated ones in Klein\'s quartic curve.
-But, we haven\'t figured out translate back!
+However, we're only half done!
+We've seen how to translate simple figures and indicence relations in the Fano plane to complicated ones in Klein's quartic curve.
+But, we haven't figured out translate back!

         KLEIN'S QUARTIC CURVE            FANO PLANE